Online Algorithms for Repeated Optimal Stopping: Balancing Baseline Guarantees and Regret: Applications

 \subsection{Ski-rental Problem}

 We analyze the repeated ski-rental problem $(\Dadv,\pski;T)$, where the objective is to minimize the total cost $p(\bx,i)=\sum_{j=1}^{i-1}x_j+b$.
-Note that the maximum cost in each round is at most $n+b$.
+Note that the maximum cost $B$ in each round is at most $n+b$.

-It is known that there exists a randomized algorithm without samples that achieves a competitive ratio of $e/(e-1)$ for this problem~\cite{karlin1994competitive}.\footnote{This online algorithm works in our setting by regarding a rental cost $x_i$ as infinitesimally small costs.} This online algorithm accepts the $i$th variable if the cumulative rental cost $\sum_{j=1}^{i}x_j$ exceeds a randomly preselected value.
-Then, for each $t\in[T]$, let $g^{\rm SKI}_t$ be the above algorithm without samples and let $(h^{\rm SKI}_t)_{t\in[T]}$ be algorithms as constructed in \Cref{thm:main} with baseline algorithms $(g^{\rm SKI}_t)_{t\in[T]}$.
-This setting and \Cref{cor:n!regret} yield the following corollary. \begin{corollary} Let $(\fD,\pski;T)$ be any repeated ski-rental problem instance with $\fD\in\Dadv$.
-Then, $h^{\rm SKI}_t$ is $e/(e-1)$-competitive for any $t\in[T]$ and the regret of $(h^{\rm SKI}_t)_{t\in[T]}$ is $O((n+b)\sqrt{nT\log T})$. \end{corollary}
+It is known that there exists a randomized algorithm without samples that achieves a competitive ratio of $e/(e-1)$ for this problem~\cite{karlin1994competitive}.\footnote{This online algorithm works in our setting by viewing each rental cost $x_i$ as a sequence of infinitesimally small costs.} This online algorithm accepts the $i$th variable if the cumulative rental cost $\sum_{j=1}^{i}x_j$ exceeds a randomly preselected value.
+Then, for each $t\in[T]$, let $g^{\rm SKI}_t$ be the above algorithm without samples.
+By \Cref{thm:main}, we have \Cref{cor:generic} for $(g^{\rm SKI}_t)_{t\in [T] }$ with $t_0=\lfloor\sqrt{nT}\rfloor$ and $\kappa=n$.
+In this problem, the regret bound is $O((n+b)\sqrt{nT\log T})$.